Express this polynomial as a product of its linear and quadratic ... | Channels for Pearson+

 4. Polynomial Functions Zeros of Polynomial Functions

 Express this polynomial as a product of its linear and quadratic factors.
-To do that, first you need to find all zeros of this polynomial.
+To do that, first, you need to find all zeros of this polynomial. x4 - 2x3 - 3x2 + 4x + 4

 Express this polynomial as a product of its linear and quadratic factors.
-To do that, first you need to find all zeros of this polynomial.
+To do that, first, you need to find all zeros of this polynomial. x4 - 2x3 - 3x2 + 4x + 4

 ANSWERS OPTIONS